You and I probably have many things in common, but one is likely the continual use of technology throughout our workdays.

 On a similar note, you can also help by adding a few strategically placed plants at your desk.
 Obviously the size and type depends on how much sunlight your desk receives, but there are plant types to fit a wide spectrum, from Spider Plants to Golden Pothos.

-So while it may seem cliché to have a small potted plant on your desk, studies have shown that plants can reduce anxiety, increase attentiveness and raise overall productivity in the long run.
+So while it may seem cliché to have a small potted plant on your desk, studies have shown that plants can reduce anxiety, increase attentiveness and raise overall productivity in the long run, or even help alleviate seasonal depression.

 Lastly, keeping space on your desk is equally as important as having the necessary material you need to do your work.
 It’s not something many people like to actively do, especially with a hefty workload, but it’s important to keep some clear space as there are studies linking cluttered workspaces to higher levels of stress.